-- Service Animal/Pet Relief Areas are located inside the terminal (post-security) on the A/B Connector (near Checkpoint A) and outside the terminal (pre-security) at the ends (west and east) on the Arrivals/Baggage Claim level.
+- Service Animal/Pet Relief Areas are located inside the terminal (post-security) on the A/B Connector (near Checkpoint A) and on Concourse D between Coca-Cola 600 Cafe and Original Rum Bar and Grill.
+Areas are also located outside the terminal (pre-security) at the ends (west and east) on the Arrivals/Baggage Claim level.

 - Contact TSA Cares, the hotline for people with special assistance needs.
 Call a week or more before you plan to fly for questions about screening procedures or for assistance at a security checkpoint.

 Email questions: firstname.lastname@example.org Grievance Procedure under Title II, The Americans with Disabilities Act

 Title II of the Americans with Disabilities Act (ADA) requires that public entities adopt and publish grievance procedures to assure the prompt and equitable resolution of complaints.
 The purpose of this ADA grievance procedure is to resolve as promptly as possible any problems, complaints, or conflicts related to the City’s ADA compliance without the need for the complainant to resort to other remedies available under the law.Grievance Procedure Summary